DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Why?"

-"This is going to be a rather philosophical discussion so let's have at another time.
+"This is going to be a rather philosophical discussion so let's have it at another time.
 Anyway, the reason why I'm hesitant about sleeping with you, Rinne, is not because I dislike the idea.
 I'm just not used to it.
 Even you, Rinne, first time you came to human city, you wasn't used to it, right?"